Ubuntu version history: Ubuntu 11.04 (Natty Narwhal)

-The naming of Ubuntu 11.04 (Natty Narwhal) was announced on 17 August 2010 by Mark Shuttleworth.
-Ubuntu 11.04 Natty Narwhal was released on 28 April 2011.
-It is Canonical's 14th release of Ubuntu.
-Support ended on 28 October 2012.
+The naming of Ubuntu 11.04 (Natty Narwhal) was announced on 17 August 2010 by Shuttleworth, and was released on 28 April 2011 with support until 28 October 2012.
 Ubuntu 11.04 used the Unity user interface instead of GNOME 2 as default.
 The move to Unity was controversial as some GNOME developers feared it would fracture the community and marginalize GNOME Shell.
 Ubuntu 11.04 employed Banshee as the default music player, replacing Rhythmbox.
 Other new applications included OpenStack, Firefox 4, and LibreOffice, which replaced OpenOffice.org.
 The Ubuntu Netbook Edition was merged into the desktop edition.
 Jesse Smith of DistroWatch criticized the instability of the release.